astralfrontier/peppermile.org/src/grand-adventure.md

 Most of the provinces were run strictly, with harsh rules.
 They were overthrown by angry mobs and their castles were destroyed.

-Today, Delspire is a lushly alive and vital world.
+Today, Talispire is a lushly alive and vital world.
 Green forests and crop fields surround the sleepy hamlets and bustling towns of mankind.
 Rocky "skylands" levitate over rolling hills and fertile valleys.
 The castles and laboratories of the old Cirrans sometimes still stand,